 While you may shy away from promoting yourself, understand that accurately relaying your strengths and passions will be key to entering your desired career field.
 Develop your 30-second “elevator pitch” that includes your military service, and don’t be shy about using it when you meet someone who can assist you.

-By taking time to carefully consider the career you want to pursue, you’re already well on your way to achieving your goals.
+By taking the time to carefully consider the career you want to pursue, you’re already well on your way to achieving your goals.

 Author bio: Laurie Olsen joined A Stars & Stripes Flag Corporation in 2001 to learn more about the flag industry from the owners of over 25 years.
 In 2007, Olsen purchased the company and continues to maintain the previous owners' vision of delivering exceptional quality, excellent customer service and flags made in America.
 As the flag industry and the ways customers learn about products changed, she has stayed on the cutting edge of product offerings and ways to communicate to customers.